hackerb9/vt340test/README.md

 ### Number of colors on a genuine VT340

-  * A genuine VT340 can show 16 colors from a 12-bit palette,
+  * A genuine VT340 can show 16 colors from a 12-bit palette, which

-    Which means there are 4096 (2^12) different colors available.
+    means there are 4096 (2^12) different colors available.
+    ImageMagick calls this `-depth 4`, because there are 4-bits per color channel.

   * Red, Green, Blue vary from 0 to 100% intensity.

-    RGB can specify 101×101×101 different colors (almost 2^20).
+    RGB can specify 101×101×101 different colors (nearly 2^20).

   * Hue varies from 0 to 360 degrees, Lightness and Saturation vary from 0 to 100%.
 (Hue 0 and 360 are identical).

-    HLS can specify 359×101×101 different colors (almost 2^22).
+    HLS can specify 360×101×101 different colors (over 2^21).

   * Thus there are roughly 250 different RGB values and 1000 different HLS values for each possible color that can actually be shown.

+  * When quantizing colors (reducing the color palette to 16) using ImageMagick, it may help to specify `-depth 4` so ImageMagick doesn't allocate two colors that are functionally identical.

 ### VT340 Screen Resolution